 In July 2011, we initiated a restructuring plan to consolidate our North American production activity and transfer our Michigan-based operations to our manufacturing center and headquarters in San Leandro, California.
 The consolidation was meant to reduce costs, improve efficiencies, and enhance research and development activities.
 For the year ended December 31, 2011, we recorded total pre-tax charges of \$3.1 million related to this plan.
 Additionally, we initiated a restructuring plan to reduce operating expenses related to our sales branch office in Spain.
 For the year ended December 31, 2011, we recorded total pre-tax charges of \$0.2 million related to this plan.
 See Note 15 - "Restructuring Activities" for further discussion of restructuring activities.
-Both restructuring plans were essentially completed by December 31, 2011, with the exception of the continued evaluation for impairment of assets held for sale.
-In June 2012, we signed a purchase agreement to sell this land and building.
-The sale was expected to be completed in August 2012.
-The agreement was not finalized as planned, and the property was again listed for sale with a commercial agent.
+Both restructuring plans were essentially completed by December 31, 2011, with the exception of the continued evaluation for impairment of assets held for sale and some trailing costs recognized in 2012.